Skip to content

 International Residents

-International residents (residents of countries outside the US but who had a case identified in that jurisdiction) can be included in reported data but should be:
+International residents (residents of countries outside the US but who had a case identified in that jurisdiction) can be included in reported data.
+These counts will be excluded from displayed totals and epidemic curves for stratifications and jurisdiction totals.
+To ensure they are included correctly:

 • geo_name = "international resident"